How to Highlight Cells in Excel Based on Value (9 Methods)

 =COUNTIF($A7:$F7,"")>0

-Here, the COUNTIF function will count the cells which are empty in the cell range $A7:$F7.
+Here, the COUNTIF function will count the cells that are empty in the cell range $A7:$F7.
 If the number of empty cells is greater than zero in any particular row, the row will be highlighted.

-After that click on Format to select the formatting style.
+• Click on Format to select the formatting style.

 new rule box